rearc-data/aws-data-exchange-publisher-coordinator/README.md

 You should have the following prerequisites in place before running the code:
-1. An AWS Data Exchange product and dataset should be created.
+1. An AWS Data Exchange product and dataset
 2. Three existing S3 buckets:
     * AssetBucket: For uploading the assets
     * ManifestBucketLoggingBucket: For logging activities
-    * DistributionBucket: For uploading the Lambda codes.
+    * DistributionBucket: For uploading the Lambda code
 3. Python 3.8+
 4. AWS CLI
 5. AWS SAM CLI